Holi In Nepal – The Festival Of Colors

 In my opinion, if you practice following rules and play safe then I bet there won’t arise such circumstances unfavorable for you and society.

-- Avoid playing Holi on rooftop and avoid running and jumping on the wet floor.
+- Avoid playing Holi on the rooftop, and avoid running and jumping on the wet floor.

-- When possible wear sunglasses, whereas while talking with others remove it and make better communication through eye contact.
+- When possible, wear sunglasses, whereas while talking with others, remove them and make better communication through eye contact.

-- Avoid artificial shiny and chemical colors.
-Instead, try to play with traditional red and yellow colors.
+- Avoid artificial shiny and chemical colours.
+Instead, try to play with traditional red and yellow colours.

-- Apply moisturizing lotion on your body firmly before exposing yourself on the street.
+- Apply moisturizing lotion on your body firmly before exposing yourself to the street.

-- Apply some oil on your hair, better wrap your head with plastic or scarf for extra protection.
+- Apply some oil on your hair; better wrap your head with plastic or a scarf for extra protection.

-- While preparing or mixing a color or making color solution, try to use ‘use and throw’ medical gloves.
+- While preparing or mixing colour or making colour solution, try to use ‘use and throw’ medical gloves.

-- If you feel like skin allergies or something uncomfortable then quit playing immediately and wash your body with soap.
+- If you feel like skin allergies or something uncomfortable, quit playing immediately and wash your body with soap.

 - Just try to play with plain water and make it is clean too.
 Please don’t use contaminated water.

-- Take a good bath with moisturizing soaps and use lots of moisturizing cream at least for a week even if you don’t use moisturizing cream frequently.
+- Take a good bath with moisturizing soaps and use lots of moisturizing creams at least for a week, even if you don’t use moisturizing cream frequently.